What Is a Restraining Order Violation Under Penal Code 273.6?

 The rationale behind restraining and protective orders is to protect people who have been abused, or threatened with abuse.
 Restraining orders are not, by themselves, a criminal charge or penalty, and having a restraining order made against you does not result in a criminal conviction.
 However, it is an offense under Penal Code 273.6 to violate the terms of a restraining order.
 In cases where the DA has filed criminal charges, they will often seek a criminal protective order, sometimes known as a ‘stay-away’ order.

 Unfortunately, restraining or protective orders can sometimes be imposed regardless of whether the alleged victim requests one or not.
-Criminal judges will often make an order with little regard for whether the victim feels it is needed – but Summit Defense will work to avoid the imposition of restraining orders wherever possible.
+Criminal judges will often make an order with little regard for whether the victim feels it is needed, but the domestic violence defense attorneys with Summit Defense will work to avoid the imposition of restraining orders wherever possible.

 There are several different kinds of restraining and protective orders that a court can make, but in domestic violence cases ‘domestic violence restraining orders’ are most commonly used.
 These orders can be made pursuant to Division 10 of the California Family Code – otherwise known as the Domestic Violence Protection Act.